soxfox42/soxfox.me/content/blog/48in24-week7.md

 # Final Thoughts

 I enjoyed the additional challenge that the Haskell version provided, but I do understand that removing it makes for a better early exercise in general.
-With this task complete, Functional Februrary is over, and Mechanical March can begin!
+With this task complete, Functional February is over, and Mechanical March can begin!

 I hope you enjoyed seeing the different ways I solved this week's exercise, and I'm looking forward to Week 8!